 ECLC has a long history of being involved in many forms of justice work (i.e. LGBTQIA, EcoFaith, Gun Violence, and Racial Justice).
 This link provides a history of the our involvement in racial justice specifically.

-Racial Justice Vision Committee: This committee seeks to live out ECLC’s Racial Justice Statement and help embed racial justice as a core value in every aspect of our daily ministry together.
+To learn more, contact our Racial Justice Vision Committee which seeks to live out ECLC’s Racial Justice Statement and help embed racial justice as a core value in every aspect of our daily ministry together.
 (Contact: Lauren Morse-Wendt)